DSakicLab/kick/README.md

 SnippetKick (https://github.com/HumanOsv/SnippetKick) in Perl by Osvaldo Yañez Osses <br>
 <br>
 The original paper that started everything:
-"Stochastic Search for Isomers on a Quantum Mechanical Surface" M. Saunders, J. Comput.
+"Stochastic Search for Isomers on a Quantum Mechanical Surface" by Martin Saunders, (J. Comput.
 Chem.
-2004, 25, 621 - 626. was published in 2004, and has been cited 177 times (2020).
+2004, 25, 621 - 626.) was published in 2004, and has been cited 177 times (2020).